The 12 Best Low-Cost Franchises You Can Purchase In 2020

 It’s also important to note that most franchises have specific requirements as to franchisees’ personal net worth and liquid cash.
 Some franchises will not even let you buy into the franchise if you don’t have deep enough pockets to cover your startup costs yourself (in other words, they don’t allow any kind of financing).
 Most of the franchises on this list do allow you to finance your franchise startup costs via a loan or other means.

 Buying a franchise is not cheap.
 In addition to the franchise fee, you have to pay for inventory, labor, a business space, and other costs.
 You’ll also need to have enough working capital to run your business and support yourself before your franchise makes a profit.
-However, there are a lot of low-overhead franchises which you can start without breaking the bank.
+However, there are a lot of low-overhead franchises that you can start without breaking the bank.
 Particularly, home-based franchises such as travel agencies, commercial cleaning companies, and sports/fitness instructor franchises can be very inexpensive to get started with.
-There are even low-cost fast food franchises out there if you know where to look.
+There are even low-cost fast-food franchises out there if you know where to look.
 As long as you do your due diligence before buying into a franchise and secure adequate financing, you will be well-positioned for success as a franchisee.